 How to control ourselves

-We experience so many different situations every day.
-Without having to think about each situation, we adjust quite naturally to what we see and hear and feel.
+We experience so many different situations every day and, without having to think about each situation, we adjust quite naturally to what we see, hear and feel.
 The minute we find ourselves in a situation that clashes with our desires, we battle to adjust.

 A good example to use is sound.
 If we don’t like noise, our desire is to have peace and quiet.
 We want sounds around us that we can actually tolerate.
 The minute our peace and quiet is disturbed and any given sound starts to irritate us or make us feel anxious we are no longer able to adjust to the sound naturally.
 We become more and more aware of the sound and it affects our emotional equilibrium.